 This federal website serves as a hub for information about the variation that exists among LIHEAP grantees in the operation of their programs.
 We also provide the National Energy Assistance Referral (NEAR) service, which refers households needing assistance to a local LIHEAP office and other assistance entities if available.
 To learn more about the LIHEAP Clearinghouse, please see the “Who We Are” page.

-Kansas LIEAP provides an annual benefit to help qualifying households pay their winter heating bills.
-Households with “vulnerable populations,” which include people with disabilities, elderly, and families with children, are primarily the groups that are assisted.
-In the winter months of 2016, nearly 38,000 households received an average benefit of $525.
+LIHEAP provides an annual benefit to help qualifying households pay their heating bills.
+In Kansas, primary groups assisted are people with disabilities, elderly and families with children.
+In 2017, Kansas assisted nearly 38,000 with an average benefit of $525.

 To qualify for LIHEAP assistance in Kansas, applicants must be responsible for direct payments of their heating bill.
 Income eligibility is set at 130 percent of the federal poverty level.
 Various factors affect the benefit determination, such as type of residence, type of fuel used, and utility rates.
 Applicants must show that they have made payments on their heating bill for two of the last three months.
 Those payments must equal or exceed $80 or the total balance due on their energy bills, whichever is less.

 Demand for Heating Bill Assistance Increases in NH